jacobkrantz/habitat-lab/scripts/rearrange_viz/interface/README.md

 - If both Task and Evaluation Function are correct, you can skip the remarks and the comments.
 Otherwise, you should provide some feedback as to why they are wrong.
 - For both Task and Evaluation Function, we provide some pre-defined remarks.
 You can select one or more of these from the list.
 Here are examples of each:

-    **Task**:
+    **Instruction/Task**:
     - Hallucination
-        - The task has incorrect initial room for an object in the task instruction (e.g. bowl is in dining room but task asks to move it from the bedroom).
-        - The task specifies some object, receptacle or room which is not present in the scene.
+        - The instruction references an object/furniture/room (or a relation thereof) that doesn't actually exist in the scene.
+        - Example: _"Move the bowl from the cabinet to the table in the kitchen."_ The kitchen does not have a table (entity hallucination).
+There is a bowl in the scene, but not in a cabinet (relation hallucination).
     - Already satisfied
         - The task asks to move some object to a room where it is already initialized.
+        - Example: _"Move the bowl and pitcher to the cabinet"_.
+If either the bowl or pitcher was initialized in the cabinet, then the task is already satisfied.
     - Numerical entity IDs
-        - The instruction is unclear without specifying the object, receptacle or room IDs (e.g. Rearrange the bedrooms.
-Move lamp from bedroom to bedroom.).
-In the visualization, we do not show the IDs but the corresponding episode in `sample_episodes.json` may have this information.
+        - The instruction is unclear without knowing the instance IDs of objects, furniture or rooms.
+        - Example: _"Take the t-shirt from bedroom 1 to the bed in bedroom 2."_ The viz tool may display this as _"Take the t-shirt from bedroom to the bed in bedroom"_, either should be marked wrong.
     - Unresolvable ambiguity
-        - The task is unclear.
+        - The task is unclear and requires additional context or preferences.
+        - Eample: _"Let's tidy up the living room."_
     - Other

     **Evaluation Function**:
     - Furniture should have been room
-        - Evaluation uses receptacle for a placement, but no goal receptacle specified in the instruction.
+        - Evaluation uses furniture for a placement, but the instruction specifies anywhere in a room.
+        - Example: _"Move the doll to the playroom."_ and the eval requires the doll to be placed on particular furniture in the playroom.
     - Incorrect object/room/furniture
-        - Evaluation maps to incorrect room/receptacle or moves the wrong object.
+        - Evaluation maps to incorrect room/furniture or moves the wrong object.
+        - Example: _"Move the doll to the playroom."_ and the eval requires the doll to be in a bedroom.
     - Missing relation
         - The evaluation function misses one or more rearrangements in the instruction.
 This includes `on the floor` underline and/or missing one or more objects which were to be rearranged.
     - Incorrect relation type
-        - Evaluation function maps to the correct receptacle, but uses the wrong relation. (e.g. task asks to put something on top of another, but evaluation function places it inside).
+        - Evaluation function maps to the correct furniture, but uses the wrong relation.
+        - Example: _"Set the doll on the cabinet."_ but the eval requires the doll to be inside the cabinet.
     - Incorrect temporal
-        - In a temporal instruction (first do X, then do Y), there is an issue with the order in which the evaluation function proposes to rearrange things.
+        - The evaluation function misses, over-specifies, or otherwise requires the wrong temporal order.
+A temporal instruction requires some relations to be satisfied before others (first do X, then do Y).
-    - Missing same/different arg constraint
+    - Missing/incorrect same/different arg constraint
-        - The task requires the two objects to be placed on same receptacle, or strictly different receptacles, but the evaluation function does not specify that.
+        - The task requires the two objects to be placed on same furniture (_"Place the candles on a table in the living room"_), or strictly different furniture (_"Place a candle on each table in the living room"_), but the evaluation function does not specify that.
         - **Note that** all such tasks will have by default incorrect evaluation functions, as we do not support same arg/different arg constraints currently.
     - Other
 - In case you select `Other` for either Task or Evaluation Function, please add a comment in the `Comments` input as to why you feel either `Task` or `Evaluation Function` is incorrect.
 For other remarks, adding `Comments` is optional but encouraged.